lusandaluhlabo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20: Script that removes all letters c and C from input
 21: Script that reverse its input
 22: Script that displays all users and their home directories, sorted by users
 23: Command that finds all empty files and directories
+24: Script that lists all the files with a .gif extension